 Favorite Moments from Star Wars: Clone Wars

-[Image is a promo image of Star Wars The Clone Wars The Final Season]
+Image is a promo image of Star Wars The Clone Wars The Final Season

-Obi-Wan aka.
-“Ben” going undercover with Cad Bane – Season #4
+Obi-Wan aka “Ben” going undercover with Cad Bane – Season #4

 Mandalore – Rise & Fall – Seasons #2 – #7

-For those who are fans of The Mandalorian, there is a lot of story that comes from Clone Wars.
+For those who are fans of The Mandalorian, there is a lot of story that comes from The Clone Wars.
 This includes Bo-Katan’s character arc, why Bo-Katan wants the Darksaber, and Obi-Wan’s connection to Mandalore.
 I loved watching all of the episodes featuring Mandalore as I thought they were really interesting.

 Taking Back Onderon – Season #5